Brackets-Themes/BoilerPlate/README.md

 This is a boilerplate project to get you started with the essentials to create your new theme as an extension.
 Clone this repo and start customizing your theme by modifying main.less.<br>

 In order to install your new theme, you need to publish it to a git repo and install it via the extension manager.
 But before you can do all that, you need to setup your environment.
+Once Brackets Sprint 42 is released, you won't need to setup a dev environment.

 ### Setting up your dev environment ###